Session Expired

 Comprehensive AI frameworks are spreading.
 Colorado led the way with SB 24-205, the first state-level comprehensive AI Act signed into law in May 2024.
 Now, legislators in at least a dozen states—including New York, Illinois, New Jersey, California, and Virginia—are advancing omnibus AI bills that go beyond single-issue regulation.
 These bills attempt to create unified frameworks for high-risk AI systems, complete with impact assessments, bias testing requirements, and enforcement mechanisms.

 AI transparency and disclosure are the most common provisions.
-Of the 2044+ bills we track, 199 address AI transparency requirements.
+Of the 2032 AI bills we have published, 199 address AI transparency requirements.
 These range from chatbot disclosure mandates (requiring businesses to tell users when they are interacting with an AI system) to training data transparency rules like California’s AB 2013, which requires developers to disclose what data their AI models were trained on.

 Deepfake regulation has exploded.
 We now track 162 bills specifically addressing AI-generated deepfakes.
 This is one of the fastest-growing categories of AI legislation, driven by concerns about election interference, non-consensual intimate imagery, and identity fraud.
-More than 40 states have introduced or enacted deepfake-specific laws.
+47 states now have at least one deepfake-specific statute on the books, with only Alaska, Missouri, and Ohio still lacking dedicated deepfake legislation as of 2026.

 Employment AI continues to draw the most regulatory attention.
 AI used in hiring, firing, and employment decisions remains a top concern.
 New York City’s Local Law 144 (the AEDT bias audit law) has been in effect since July 2023 and serves as a template for new bills in other states.
 Illinois, Colorado, Maryland, and Washington all have enacted provisions targeting employment AI.